guilamu/gf-chained-select-enhancer/README.md

 2. **Hide Columns**: Allows hiding specific columns in the chained select field.
 3. **Full Width**: Makes vertical chained selects full width.

-These enhancements provide a more streamlined user experience and greater flexibility in form design.

 ## Prerequisites

 This plugin requires: